prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### placement
 {:.no_toc}

-[OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) Placement Type for the auction can be expressed as an integer array or can use an enum for easier readability.
+[OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) Placement Type for the auction can be expressed as an integer array or you can use an enum for easier readability.
 Option 1 (in-stream) is intentionally left out due to lack of in-stream support in Prebid SDK.

 In the context of a VideoInterstitialAdUnit, rewarded video ads are typically labeled as interstitial.
 As such, Prebid SDK will default to value 5 if no placement value is supplied.